List of 100 Bullets characters: Daniel Peres

-First appeared in issue #23.
-Daniel Peres was head of the Peres family and powerful within the Trust.
+First appearing in issue #23, Daniel Peres was a head of the Peres family and powerful within the Trust.
 During a summit meeting, Peres delivered a message to Augustus Medici from Graves.
 Peres tried hard to prevent a war between the former close friends, but was killed by Cole Burns in issue #25.
 The House of Peres was then absorbed by the other then-12 families.

 Peres was killed on the same bench in Atlantic City as Mr. Branch would later be.

 Anwar Madrid

-First appeared in issue #25.
-Based in New Orleans, father of Rose Madrid and a supporter of Augustus Medici in the elimination of the Minutemen, Anwar also had a personal ax to grind against the Trust's former soldiers because of Wylie's doomed relationship with Rose and her subsequent death.
+First appearing in issue #25, based in New Orleans, Anwar Madrid is the father of Rose Madrid and a supporter of Augustus Medici in the elimination of the Minutemen.
+Anwar also had a personal ax to grind against the Trust's former soldiers because of Wylie's doomed relationship with Rose and her subsequent death.
 Wylie Times killed Anwar Madrid (in issue #56) shortly after being reactivated as a Minuteman.

 Rose Madrid

-First appeared in issue #52 (in a flashback).
-Daughter of Anwar Madrid and heiress to the House of Madrid, Rose was also secretly romantically involved with Minuteman Wylie Times.
+First appearing in issue #52 (in a flashback), daughter of Anwar Madrid and heiress to the House of Madrid, Rose was also secretly romantically involved with Minuteman Wylie Times.
 This relationship, which broke the rules of both the Trust and the Minutemen, was doomed due to Rose's involvement with a conspiracy against the House of Medici.
 Rose was executed by Wylie upon Shepherd's orders, causing a rift between the two men.
 Rose's relationship with Wylie and her death was one of several reasons why the Trust voted in favor of eliminating the Minutemen.
 It was revealed in a flashback that Rose's plot against Medici was being manipulated by someone within the Trust, which prompted Wylie to agree to Graves' plan to fake the deaths of the Minutemen.

 Fulvio Carlito

-First appeared in issue #25.
-Fulvio Carlito had been openly critical of the direction in which the Trust was heading.
+First appearing in issue #25, Fulvio Carlito had been openly critical of the direction in which the Trust was heading.
 He had formed an alliance with the Kotias and Vasco families to terminate Augustus Medici.
 The trio induced Agent Graves to not interfere with the achievement of their goals.
 It was revealed that Carlito was behind a failed assassination attempt of both Augustus and Benito in Miami.
-Lono's first overt action as the Trust's new Warlord was to capture and torture Fulvio for information concerning the alliance (in issue #65), and to subsequently to eliminate the House of Carlito upon his death.
+Lono's first overt action as the Trust's new Warlord was to capture and torture Fulvio for information concerning the alliance (in issue #65), and to subsequently eliminate the House of Carlito upon his death.